-Management System and Regulations
+Management System and Rules

 To effectively utilize the favorable properties of its chemical raw materials, MCC collects and shares within the company information on all substances related to its products, including that on chemical hazards, applicable domestic and international regulations, and the results of risk assessments.
 In addition, we have built a support structure to better enable the business domains to implement proper chemicals management.

 We have laid out the essentials of chemicals management in our Chemicals Management Regulations, Standards for the Safe Management of Chemicals and Standards for Product Safety Management.
-Furthermore, we have formulated guidelines and manuals that provide concrete methods for working within regulations, authoring and issuing SDSs,2 and implementing voluntary chemicals management.
+Furthermore, we have formulated guidelines and manuals that provide concrete methods for working within regulations, authoring and issuing SDSs1 and implementing voluntary chemicals management.
 These efforts help ensure proper management.

-A document for providing information on the properties, hazards and toxicity, safety measures and emergency responses concerning chemical substances when transferring or providing chemicals to other business entities.
+- 1Safety data sheet (SDS): A document for providing information on the properties, hazards and toxicity, safety measures and emergency responses concerning chemical substances when transferring or providing chemicals to other business entities.

-Compliance with Chemical Regulations
+Compliance with Chemicals Management Regulations

 1. Japanese Laws and Regulations